Ellaine-2003/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script displays the content of the current directory in long format This script displays the current directory content including hidden files(starting with .)
 This sctript displays the current directory content in long format, with user and group IDs displayed numerically and hidden files (starting with .)
+This script creates a directory named my_first_directory in the /tmp/directory